gitkraken/gitkraken-client-docs/gitkraken-client/git-lfs.md

 ## LFS FAQ

-### I updated to v3.0.0 of GitKraken Client but I cannot find LFS anywhere?
+### I updated to v3.0.0 of GitKraken Desktop but I cannot find LFS anywhere?

 You will need to make sure you have Git v1.8.5 and LFS v2.0.0 installed on your local machine.